 7.2.1.10 Solution #10 to SUCI calculation: SUPI Concealment using Hybrid shared Key

-Editor’s Note: Details on KDF inputs are FFS.

-Editor's Note: The pros and cons (including security, complexity and efficiency) of combining traditional asymmetric cryptographic algorithms with post-quantum cryptographic algorithms for SUCI calculation is FFS.

-Editor’s Note: Why to use an ad-hoc KEM combiner instead of adding a standard KEM combiner is FFS.

-Editor’s Note: Detailed profiles needs to update later including other options.

 7.2.1.10.1 Introduction

 Replacing classical cryptography with PQC algorithms at an early stage carries an inherent risk as a first time widespread deployment and more rigorous testing of PQC algorithms may be needed.
 So it will be beneficial to have it integrated with classical asymmetric cryptography based security mechanisms via a hybrid approach, where both classical asymmetric algorithms and post-quantum algorithms coexist.
 The main objective of a hybrid shared key generation mechanism is to enable the creation of a secure shared secret that remains protected as long as at least one of its underlying key exchange components remains uncompromised.
 In case vulnerabilities are found in either type of algorithm, the presence of both classical and post-quantum algorithms in a hybrid setup reduces the impact of potential breaches, providing additional resilience to the overall cryptography.